Burj Khalifa, Jeddah Tower and the Tallest Buildings of the Future

 How high might we go with skyscrapers?
 First, let's take a look at skyscrapers which are being planned and have a target date for completion.
 Then we will look at those which are still speculative but receiving serious consideration.

-- Azerbaijan Tower-First proposed in 2012, this tower is to be built in Baku, Azerbaijan.
-Its height will be 3,440 feet (1,050 meters) with a completion date in 2019.
-(Construction status is unknown).
+- Azerbaijan Tower-(Edit: Project canceled) First proposed in 2012, this tower was to be built in Baku, Azerbaijan.
+Its height would have been 3,440 feet (1,050 meters) with a completion date in 2019.

 - Edison Tower-First proposed in 2015, this tower is to be built in New York City.
 Its height will be 4,300 feet (1,310 meters) with a completion date in 2030.